kubakad/english-for-designers/06-storytelling/index.md

 ### content

 - Why I love Infographic
+Looks easy, but making it is really hard

 - What is infographic
+Examples, real world cases

 - History
+When it all started, big boom during WW

 - importance of infographic
+Why it is important, examples when infographic can save lives

 - Common mistakes
+Mistakes I found in mainstream press

 - End
+conclusion and some tips

 ## Slides